Adopted in November 2018

-Each such entity shall prepare an annual budget request for consideration by the Budget Committee in accordance with a schedule determined by the Executive Committee.
+Each such entity shall prepare an annual budget request for consideration by the Budget and Finance Committee in accordance with a schedule determined by the Executive Committee.
 The source of funds for these budget requests shall be the annual dues receipts of NJSPE.

 Section 6.
 Authorization for Financial Accounts

 Each Chapter and Interest Group shall have the authority to maintain one or more financial accounts, one of which shall be identified as the depository for funds provided by NJSPE in accordance with an approved budget for the Subordinate Entity.

 In the event that the Board withdraws approval of a Chapter or Interest Group with a permanent Charter, the assets of same shall revert to the general fund of NJSPE and/or one or more of the accounts of its Educational Foundation, as determined by the Board at the time of dissolution.